stefanlazarevic97/reps-n-recipes/README.md

 }
 ```

 A useEffect triggered upon refresh on the workout page.
 If a user refreshes the page during a workout (the true if condition), the effect will grab the currentWorkout and the current workout duration stored in the sessionStorage.
-Once the page has refreshed, the sessionStorage and the state variable exerciseList (which renders the workout details) are re-filled.
+Once the page has refreshed, the sessionStorage and the state variable 'exerciseList' (which renders the workout details) are re-filled.
 Also the stop watch time before the refresh is reinstated using the resumeTime state variable.

 ```javascript
 useEffect(()=>{